justinticktock/role-based-help-notes/readme.txt

 Extensions:

+If you select the options for extending functionality through other plugings the following are selectable for ease of installing..

+1. [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref]
-If you select the option it also takes advantage of the [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin (by lpeharda) to add 'Help Notes' archives to your menus.
+2. [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-2. Goto the "Settings" Menu and "Help Notes" sub menu, select which roles are to have Help Notes.
+3. Goto the "Settings" Menu and "Help Notes" sub menu, select which roles are to have Help Notes.

 == Frequently Asked Questions ==